 Student Information Form

-I will use that form and information to assign cases for Thursday and Friday, and to collect final papers on January 15, 2019.
+All students in the class need to fill out this information form: Lisbon Student Information Form.
+I will use the information from that form to assign cases for Thursday and Friday, and to collect final examinations.

 - United States Constitution.
 Please download a PDF copy of the United States Constitution here: United States Constitution.